KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 - fix: routing of User after deletion/sorting of Site/Device
 - fix: Site require User
 - deleting Site with Devices (shown on confirm dialog)
+- adding device to any site for admin
+- different labels for user and admin Device/Site adding

 #####0.1.8.2 (06.02.2021)